RevantOrg/Revant/README.md

 ## Input data

-To set up a new project, create a new emtpy directory and put the following input files in a subdirectory called `input`.
-All input and intermediate files used by REVANT are currently human-readable text files: this helps debugging, but might be dropped in the future in the unlikely case IO is a bottleneck.
+All input and intermediate files used by REVANT are currently human-readable text files: this helps with debugging, and is easy to drop in the future in the unlikely case IO is a bottleneck.

+To set up a new project, create a new emtpy directory and put the following text files in a subdirectory called `input`.

 * `LAshow.txt`: all pairwise alignments between the reads in a random subset that covers 1X of the genome.
 This is the output of the `LAshow` tool from DALIGNER.
 * `DBdump-lengths.txt`: length of each read.
 This is the output of the `DBdump -rh` tool from DAZZ_DB.
 * `qualityThresholds.txt`: text file containing quality thresholds for deciding low-quality regions.
 Example in `/scripts/1-factorize/qualityThresholds.txt`.
 * `qtrack.txt`: an estimate of intrinsic quality value for each read.
 This can be computed by aligning the 1X subset against, say, a distinct 10X random subset, and by running the `DASqv` tool from DALIGNER.
-*
+* Optionally, one or several text files that encode a repeat track each: the union of all such files will be discarded by the pipeline.
+This is the output of the `DBdump -r -mTrackName` tool from DAZZ_DB.

 ## Running the scripts